Zeppelins-Forever/NimiNightmareify-Youtube/README.md

 ### Installing the extension in Chrome / Chromium / Edge
 1. UnZIP the `Chromium.zip` file somewhere convenient that you'll be able to find again.
-2. In your Chromium-based browser, paste `edge://extensions/` in your search bar, this will take you to the extension page.
+2. In your Chromium-based browser, paste `browser-name://extensions/` in your search bar, this will take you to the extension page (ex.
+MS Edge would be `edge://extensions/`, Chrome would be `chrome://extensions/`, Vivaldi would be `vivaldi://extensions/`, etc).
 3. Turn on "Developer Mode."
 This will allow you to sideload extensions.
 4. Click "Load Unpacked" and select the directory where you put the contents of `Chromium.zip`.
 5. Go to YouTube and see if it worked!